rancher/docs/content/rancher/v2.x/en/installation/ha/_index.md

 ## Recommended Architecture

-* DNS for Rancher should resolve to a layer 4 load balancer
+* DNS for Rancher should resolve to a Layer 4 load balancer (TCP)
 * The Load Balancer should forward port TCP/80 and TCP/443 to all 3 nodes in the Kubernetes cluster.
 * The Ingress controller will redirect HTTP to HTTPS and terminate SSL/TLS on port TCP/443.
 * The Ingress controller will forward traffic to port TCP/80 on the pod in the Rancher deployment.

-<sup>HA Rancher install with layer 4 load balancer, depicting SSL termination at ingress controllers</sup>
 ![Rancher HA]({{< baseurl >}}/img/rancher/ha/rancher2ha.svg)
+<sup>HA Rancher install with Layer 4 load balancer (TCP), depicting SSL termination at ingress controllers</sup>

 ## Required Tools